 An image is typically made to a file, rather than to another drive, so it’s often called an image file.
 A complete image of a hard drive still includes boot and partition information.
 In fact, when you fire up a tool like Macrium Reflect, one of the first things it does is display all the partitions on the hard drive.
 There are several of them, and if you say, “Back up all the partitions required for reinstalling Windows”, it selects several of them for you.
 That’s the partition information that gets stored in the resulting image file.

-But this time, data – and only data – gets placed into the image.
-It includes all of the boot information, partition information, and overhead information, with your files and folders, and compiles it all into an image file.
+But this time, data and only data gets placed into the image.
+It includes all of the boot, partition, and overhead information, with your files and folders, and compiles it all into an image file.
 Since it doesn’t contain any of the drive marked as free space, an image is typically much smaller than the actual size of the drive you’re backing up; it’s proportional to how much disk space has actually been used.

 A full-image backup has two main differences from a clone:

-- The layout of the files on the disk is completely ignored.
+- The layout of the files on the disk is ignored.